-Have a turntable?
-Then you'll likely need a phono preamp (aka phono stage), which raises your turntable's audio output to make it compatible with line-level modern amplifiers.
+Own a turntable?
+Then you'll likely need a phono preamp (also called a phono stage), which raises your turntable's audio output to make it compatible with line-level modern amplifiers.
 At the same time, it also adds standardised equalisation.

-So why do you need one?
-Your stereo amplifier or turntable may not have one, in which case you won't be able to play records without this crucial component.
-Or you might just want to upgrade its sound beyond what's possible with the built-in phono stage found in amplifiers or some record players.
+That all sounds great, but your stereo amplifier or turntable may not have one, in which case you won't be able to play records without this crucial component.
+Or you may just want to upgrade its sound beyond what's possible with the built-in phono stage found in amplifiers or some record players, giving you that extra performance kick to give your vinyl another layer of sonic depth.

-As with many product categories, phono stages span all price ranges.
-But whether you're looking to pinch pennies or break the bank, we've got a phono preamp for you.
-Every phono stage on this list has been thoroughly tested by the team of experts at What Hi-Fi? in our dedicated listening rooms, so you can trust our buying advice.
-We've drawn on our reviews catalogue from recent years to pick the best available right now, so you can be sure that you're buying the very best quality for your money.
+As with many product categories, phono stages span all price ranges and types, and we've got a phono preamp for you regardless of your budget.
+Every model on this list has been thoroughly tested by our team of experts in our dedicated listening rooms, so you can trust our advice.
+From new models to long-standing favourites, we've drawn on our reviews catalogue from recent years to pick the best available options right now, so you can be sure that you're buying the very best quality for your money (and for your turntable).